 Restraint of Non-Vicious Animals

-(This information is taken from Rowan County’s local ordinances.
-Section 5-36. - Restraint of Non-Vicious animals.
-A full text of all Rowan Animal Control Ordinances can be found at click here)
+This information is taken from Rowan County’s local ordinances.
+Section 5-36.
+Restraint of Non-Vicious Animals

 (a) Sufficient restraint shall include, but is not be limited to, restraint by a leash, harness, or similar effective or humane device that is capable of restraining an animal, or confinement indoors or within a cage, fence, or vehicle or similar secure enclosure.
 Being loose in the back of an open truck does not constitute being restrained.
 Sufficient restraint shall also include immediate supervision of an animal by a competent person when both are in the limits of the real property of the animal’s owner or keeper.

 (b) It shall be unlawful for any person to keep any animal unless it is restrained, whether on or off the owner or keeper’s property.

 (c) Preferable containment of a dog is by keeping it indoors or confined within a fence or a kennel with the required dimensions of ten (10) feet by ten (10) feet per dog.
 If kept on an outside restraint, all restraints must be designed and placed so as to prevent choking or strangulation, and be of such design as to restrain the animal during its utmost physical attempts to free itself.